galasa-dev/cli/docs/generated/galasactl_streams_delete.md

 ### Synopsis

-Deletes a single test stream by the given name from the API Server
+Deletes a single test stream with the given name from the Galasa service

 ```
 galasactl streams delete [flags]